-- 4) Describe special emergency services that might be required.
-Standard police and fire department - 5) Proposed measures to reduce or control environmental health hazards, if any: None b.
+5) Proposed measures to reduce or control environmental health hazards, if any: None b.
 Noise

-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help]

-Standard noise for traffic

-2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] There are no significant sources of noise on the site.
+The proposal is adjacent to Interstate 5 and Smokey Point Blvd., as a result, receives traffic noise from the street.
+Occasional noise from aircraft landing or taking off from Arlington Airport can be heard. - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site. [help]